LandryBulls/Oculizer/README.md

 # Oculizer 🎵 💡

-Oculizer is an advanced DMX lighting automation system that creates real-time, music-reactive light shows by combining Spotify metadata with live audio analysis.
+Originally developed for a Halloween party, Oculizer is an advanced DMX lighting automation system that creates real-time, music-reactive light shows by combining Spotify metadata with live audio analysis.
 It uses mel-scaled FFT to analyze audio and maps frequency components to DMX values through configurable scenes.

 > ⚠️ **Note**: This project is currently in development and requires some technical setup to get working.
 Use at your own risk!